 \subsubsection{OGLE-III and OGLE-IV}

-The Optical Gravitational Lensing Experiment \citep[OGLE;][]{uda15} is a long-term large-scale photometric sky survey focused on detecting microlensing events and stellar variability.
-At present, it monitors Galactic bulge, Galactic disk, and MCs in Cousins $I$ and Johnson $V$ passbands.
+OGLE \citep[][]{uda15} is a long-term large-scale photometric sky survey focused on detecting microlensing events and stellar variability.
+At present, it monitors the Galactic bulge, Galactic disk, and MCs in Cousins $I$ and Johnson $V$ passbands.
 The OGLE data used in the present paper were collected with the 1.3-m Warsaw telescope at Las Campanas Observatory, Chile, during the third (OGLE-III, 2001\,--\,2009) and the fourth (OGLE-IV, 2010\,--\,now) phase of the project.

 In the present analysis, we use 1451 OGLE-III and OGLE-IV measurements of the ExtEEV obtained in the $I$ passband between 2001 and 2020 (Fig.\,\ref{fig:all-LCs}).
 The photometry was extracted using custom implementation of the DIA \citep{ala98} method by \citet{woz00}.
 Typical errors of individual measurements are of the order of 0.005\,mag.
-OGLE-III and OGLE-IV light curves of the ExtEEV, folded with the orbital period are shown in Fig.\,\ref{fig:archival-lc+trf}.
+OGLE-III and OGLE-IV light curves of the ExtEEV, folded with the orbital period, are shown in Fig.\,\ref{fig:archival-lc+trf}.